kolan72/PoliNorError/README.md

 ### Calling Func and Action delegates in a resilient manner
 There are delegate extension methods that allow delegates to be called in a resilient manner.
-Each method calls corresponding policy method behind the scene.
+Each method calls corresponding policy method behind the scenes.
 It is also possible to customize the calling by error processor delegates.
 For example, with error processor from `Func<Exception, CancellationToken, Task>`:
 ```csharp